fs-feup/rslidar_sdk/README.md

 ## 2 Dependencies

-- ROS2
+- ROS2 (follow set up tutorials in AS repo)
-- libpcap (already in dependencies script of AS)
+- libpcap (already in dependencies script)
-- libyaml-cpp-dev (already in dependencies script of AS)
+- libyaml-cpp-dev (already in dependencies script)

 ## 3 Build and Run